© 2003 Fairtrade Foundation

 I’m combining the notes from the Bakeshop Skill Class for the first two weeks covering Chocolate, I’ll do the same for the next two weeks as well.
-Do to the weather the class schedule has been changed slightly (it was 100°F yesterday so we could not temper chocolate, it was too hot).
-The two weeks were spent covering chocolate basics, including tasting and tempering, and creating a few chocolate based desserts.
+Due to the weather, the class schedule has been changed slightly (it was 100°F yesterday so we could not temper chocolate, it was too hot).
+The two weeks were spent covering chocolate basics, including tasting and tempering and creating a few chocolate-based desserts.

 melting 115°F – 118°F